petervanderwalt/grblhal_docs/docs/04-Reference/complete-settings-reference.md

 ---

 ## `$671` – Invert Home Pins (mask)
-Inverts the logic for the homing switch inputs.
+Inverts the logic for the homing switch inputs

 :::info Context
-- This setting is a **duplicate** of `$5`.
-It is provided for legacy compatibility.
-- It is recommended to use `$5` for all new configurations.
+- For machines that have separate homing and limit switches.
+Few board maps support this.
 :::

 ---